ThingWorx Performance Monitoring with Grafana

 Monitoring ThingWorx performance is crucially important, both during the load testing of a newly completed application, and after the deployment of new code in an existing application.
 Monitoring performance ensures that everything works as expected at the Enterprise level.
 This tutorial steps you through configuring and installing a tool which runs on the same network as the ThingWorx instance.
 This tool collects data from the Platform and translates it into something visual and easy to understand via Grafana.

-Attached to this blog post is a file containing the tool, called "tsample".
-It is small and customizable, and it plays a similar role to telegraf.
+tsample is small and customizable, and it plays a similar role to telegraf.
 Its focus is on gathering ThingWorx performance metrics.
 Historically, this tool also supported collecting OS level performance metrics, but this is no longer supported.
 It is highly recommended to collect OS level performance metrics by using telegraf, a tool designed specifically for that purpose (and not discussed here).
 This is not the only way to go about monitoring ThingWorx performance, but this tool uses a very good approach that has been proven effective both at customer sites and internally by PTC to monitor scale tests.
 Find the most recent release here.

 Recommended Deployment Architecture